Business Man Looking at Chart

 There are no tests or certifications required to become an accredited investor — you just need to meet one of the three criteria listed above.

-To start investing on Percent, you first need to create an account and then its customer support team will verify your status as an accredited investor.
+After creating an account, Percent's customer support team will verify your status as an accredited investor.

 Percent fees